ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/20_install_prerequisites.rst

 Location Of Installed Source Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The goal of this section is to download, build and install
+The goal of this section is to download necessary source packages and install
-all necessary prerequisites into a suitable directory which later will be copied into the repository in order to resolve third party dependency.
+them into a suitable directory.
+This directory will later on be copied into the |op| repository in order to resolve third party dependency.
 The following directory tree shows the folder structure, which will be created by following the recommendations of this guide.

 .. tabs::